SRIJITH01/Undergrad_Coursework/README.md

 ### EE2340 : Information sciences
   This undergraduate level course discusses the fundamental concepts that deal with the processing of information, compression algorithms, encoding and decoding schemes, digital communication, entropy, etc
 ### EE1201 : Engineering Electromagnetics
-  This undergraduate level course discusses the fundamentals of Electrostatics, Laplace equations, Boundary-value problems, etc
+  This undergraduate level course discusses the fundamentals of Electrostatics, Laplace equations, Boundary-value problems, etc.
 ### EE2101 : Control Systems
   This undergraduate level course discusses the fundamentals of Control Systems, transfer functions, etc.
+### EE1083 : Introduction to Computing
+  An introductory course to solve linear algebra, conics, circles, etc using programming languages both python and C.
+### ID1035 : Independent project
+  An Intruder alert system based on piezoeletric sensors and Rasberry Pi.